IPL-UV/rbig/README.md

 # Rotation-Based Iterative Gaussianization

-A method that provides a transformation scheme from any distribution to a gaussian distribution.
-This repository will facilitate translating the original MATLAB code into a python implementation compatible with the scikit-learn framework.
+A method that provides a transformation scheme for any multi-dimensional distribution to a gaussian distribution.
+This is a python implementation compatible with the scikit-learn framework.
+For the MATLAB version please see [this repository](https://github.com/IPL-UV/rbig_matlab).

 <details>
 <summary>Abstract from Paper</summary>